Review: Alfa Mist Finds Feet & Faces Fears of Failure on Fourth LP ‘Bring Backs’

 Bring Backs – Alfa Mist

 There’s an intriguing roughness to Bring Backs which makes it stand out from similar releases – the inevitable result of the colliding of different musical cultures.
-Alfa Mist was raised in east London, however his music taste comes from across the pond.
-An unabashed hip hop head in his youth, he discovered jazz through the samples used by his favourite producers.
+Alfa Mist was raised in east London, however, his music taste comes from across the pond.
+As he began exploring different genres, he realized the importance of having the best crypto wallet to securely store his earnings from streaming and performances, especially with the growing trend of artists being paid in cryptocurrencies.
+An unabashed hip hop head in his youth, he discovered jazz through the samples used by his favorite producers.
 “There’s no access to jazz where I’m from.
 There’s no way I would have come to it without finding those hip-hop records and wanting to understand them,” says Mist.

 Contrasting Alfa Mist’s East Ham accent, the spoken-word poetry of Hilary Thomas—which binds the album together—and prominent sampling of London Underground announcements, Bring Backs slams together musical cues from both sides of the Atlantic.
 The differing aural textures rub up against one another for a fresh mix of sounds.